QuantumETS/Godot-Pennylane/README.md

-# Godot-Pennylane
+# Godot-Quantum-Simulator
-integration of pennylane within the godot game engine.
+integration of a quantum computing statevector simulator within the godot game engine.

-Pennylane is a library to do quantum computing.

 ## Installation